arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

 ### Docker Containers (`brick_compose.yaml`)

-If your Custom Brick requires external services (like a database or an AI inference engine), you can define them using a standard Docker Compose file.
+If your Custom Brick requires external services (such as databases or companion APIs), you can define them in this file.
+The `brick_compose.yaml` file is a standard [Docker Compose file](https://docs.docker.com/reference/compose-file/).
 The orchestrator will automatically pull and run these containers alongside your App.
-For full details on Docker capabilities and networking, see the [Bricks Technical Reference](../bricks-reference/).
+For full details on Docker capabilities and networking, see [Bricks Architecture and Configuration Reference](../bricks-reference/).

 ```yaml
 # bricks/my_custom_brick/brick_compose.yaml